-When to Use Nofollow on Links & When Not To
+When To Use Nofollow On Links & When Not To

 - If you are in any way nervous that you might be penalized for the link.

-- Sitewide link to person who designed your site – although many people will follow links to company names.
+- Sitewide link to the person who designed your site, although many people will follow links to company names.

 - Widgets.

-Nofollow in the Real World
+Nofollow In The Real World

 Let’s face it.
 We don’t always stick to the rules as SEO pros.

-We manipulate anything that works well and it gradually becomes useless or dangerous.
+We manipulate anything that works well, and it gradually becomes useless or dangerous.

-So are people using nofollow, UGC, and sponsored values as Google intends?
+So, are people using nofollow, UGC, and sponsored values as Google intends?

 Time will tell.

-- Link Building for SEO: A Complete Guide
+- The Dark Side Of Link Building